 Technology is growing at a phenomenal rate, and it’s important to keep up with it.
-One of the big video marketing trends of 2019 is AR and VR technology integration.
+One of the big video marketing trends is AR and VR technology integration.

 Virtual Reality and 360-degree videos are awesome because they engage your viewer.
 To see everything, they have to turn around or scroll just as if they were actually there.

 These videos are great for use with travel companies and educational tools.
 Let them "swim" in a coral reef or experience being surrounded by a rainforest.

 Augmented Reality engages their camera and allows them to interact with your products in their environment.

 This means that when they’re scrolling through paint colors or curtain options, or hunting for the perfect kitchen table that won’t take too much space, they can see what it looks like in their home.

 It will take in data from their phone then add in your product where they point it.
 Let them see how great that shade of paint looks on their living room walls for themselves—there’s no need to imagine it!

 The gaming industry has already made great use of these platforms.
 Many tabletop games now feature an added VR component.

 Simply clip the VR lens to your viewport and immerse yourself in the game.
 PokemonGO saw massive success with their AR integration, gaining back a large base of users that had become bored with the platform and left.

 Okay, you’re ready!
 It’s time to get going.
 The numbers have convinced you that video is key and you have picked a few of your favorite video styles to start working with for material.
 Now what?